eCrowneEng/ESP-SimHub/README.md

 # SimHub firmware for ESP8266

+Head over to the discord server to discuss this firmware: https://discord.gg/zw377qhj9c

 ## What is this?
 Firmware source code for ESP8266 that is compatible with SimHub.
 It's derived from what SimHub lets you setup, but tweaked with a thin compatibility layer for the ESP8266.